Revealing Excited States of Rotational Bose-Einstein Condensates: RESULTS AND DISCUSSION

+As the rotational frequency $\Omega$ exceeds a critical frequency, quantum phase transition takes place and the ground state has a topological change.
+As a result, the vortex structure of the ground state experience successive topological changes with the increase of the frequency, as shown in the phase diagram in \cref{fig:pdcom}A and the stability illustration for each state in \cref{fig:pdcom}B. For each ground state, the average position of vortices is located at the origin.
+Similar vortex configurations and phase diagrams have also been reported in reference \cite{aftalion2001vortices}.

-Seeing from a different perspective, as $\Omega$ increases, the ground state changes and more excited states spring up, see \cref{fig:pd}. \textsf{O}, the ground state at $\Omega=0$, becomes a local minimizer and then a saddle point as $\Omega$ increases, e.g., the first excited state at $\Omega=0.3$ and the 22nd excited state at $0.45$ (Fig.~1--2 of SM \cite{SM}), while its energy remains almost unchanged. \textsf{P}, the ground state at $\Omega=0.3$, exists as a 2-saddle at $\Omega=0$.
-After a pitchfork bifurcation, \textsf{P} becomes a local minimizer with \textsf{sP} emerging (see SM \cite{SM} for this bifurcation).
-As $\Omega$ increases, the energy of \textsf{P} continues decreasing as plotted in \cref{fig:pd}(a), so that \textsf{P} replaces \textsf{O} as the ground state at the critical frequency.
-Meanwhile, the 1-saddle \textsf{sP} moves its vortex far away and finally merges with \textsf{O} via a pitchfork bifurcation at $\Omega\approx0.47$, which makes \textsf{O} unstable.
-For a larger $\Omega$, \textsf{P}$_{\mathsf2}$ becomes the ground state while \textsf{P} exists as an excited state and local minimizer.
-In fact, \textsf{P}$_{\mathsf2}$ and \textsf{sP}$_{\mathsf2}$ do not exist at $\Omega=0$, and emerge as saddle points via a saddle-node bifurcation at $\Omega<0.3$.
-Then \textsf{P}$_{\mathsf2}$ becomes a local minimizer via a pitchfork bifurcation, generating a 1-saddle \textsf{PsP}.
-Since \textsf{P}$_{\mathsf2}$ has more positive vortices than \textsf{P}, the energy of \textsf{P}$_{\mathsf2}$ decreases faster.
-Meanwhile, the 1-saddle \textsf{PsP} moves its side vortex away and finally merges with \textsf{P} at $\Omega\approx0.53$, which makes \textsf{P} unstable.
-To illustrate how these states are stabilized, a bifurcation diagram is presented in \cref{fig:pd}(b).
-As $\Omega$ increases, \textsf{P} goes through ``saddle point $\rightarrow$ local minimizer $\rightarrow$ global minimizer $\rightarrow$ local minimizer $\rightarrow$ saddle point'', and exhibits as ``excited state $\rightarrow$ ground state $\rightarrow$ excited state'' with increasing $\Omega$.
+We start our discussions of the ground state evolution from \textsf{O}, the ground state at $\Omega=0$.
+As $\Omega$ increases, \textsf{O} becomes a local minimizer (e.g. the first excited state at $\Omega=0.3$ and the 22nd excited state at $0.45$) and then a saddle point, while its energy remains almost unchanged.
+The ground state at $\Omega=0.3$ is \textsf{P}, which exists as a 2-saddle at $\Omega=0$.
+After a pitchfork bifurcation, \textsf{P} becomes a local minimizer with \textsf{sP} emerging as a 1-saddle.
+Because \textsf{P} is a central vortex state, its Hessian has only one zero eigenvalue, while the Hessian at \textsf{sP} has two zero eigenvalues.
+The different multiplicities of zero eigenvalues lead to index jumping of \textsf{P}.
+As $\Omega$ increases, the energy of \textsf{P} continues decreasing as plotted in \cref{fig:pdcom}A, so that \textsf{P} replaces \textsf{O} as the ground state at the critical frequency. \cite{aftalion2001vortices} Meanwhile, the 1-saddle \textsf{sP} moves its vortex far away and finally merges with \textsf{O} via a pitchfork bifurcation at $\Omega\approx0.47$, which makes \textsf{O} an unstable saddle point.